mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200708_r1_O1_T_beta-thujaplicin/README.md

 5. The plate was placed in a Biotek Gen5 plate reader and grown at 37ºC, shaking in a linear mode at the fastest speed.
 Measurements of both OD600 and YFP were taken every 15 minutes for approximately 24 hours.

+## Conclusions

+The conclusions presented here were done from a qualitative analysis based on the file `growth_plate_reader_exploration.ipynb` in this folder.

+The data makes no sense.
+It doesn't agree with any expectation, nor follows a clear pattern.
+This data is useless, and β-thujaplicin doesn't seem to behave as expected.